hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 The **per-sample normalization factor** computed from either of the three approaches, equilibrates the spike-in signal among samples.
 That same factor from is then **used to normalize the experimental ChIP-seq samples** (which in theory exhibit the same amount of technical variation), thus enabling the fair comparison of the ChIP-seq signal across the samples.

+**When should I use spike-in normalized data?**

+It is important that you qualitatively assess the data, because the normalization is only as good as the spike-in that was administered.
+The percent of reads mapping to the spike-in is typically 1% and no greater than 5%.
+A range is to be considered, because there is always a chance of human error due to the variability in protocols.
+After normalizing data with spike-in DNA, we typically recommend that you **evaluate and make and informed decision whether or not to include it in your analysis.**

 > #### References for spike-in normalization
 > * [Epicypher CUT&RUN protocol](https://www.epicypher.com/content/documents/protocols/cutana-cut&run-protocol.pdf) (see Appendix III)
 > * [ActiveMotif Spike-in Normalization Strategy](https://www.activemotif.com/documents/1977.pdf)